 Mike Dowling represents individuals and businesses in a broad range of government investigations and criminal cases throughout Eastern North Carolina.
 He also spends a substantial portion of his practice defending businesses and individuals in complex civil litigation.
 Mike has been recognized by several publications as a leading criminal defense and commercial litigator in North Carolina.

-Mike represents individuals facing serious felony charges in the federal courts, both at the trial and appellate levels.
+Mike represents individuals facing serious felony and misdemeanor charges in North Carolina’s federal courts, both at the trial and appellate levels.
 Mike has experience with a wide array of federal criminal matters, including those involving multi-defendant drug conspiracies, firearms violations, immigration fraud, mail fraud, wire fraud, environmental crimes, EBT benefits fraud, money laundering, false statements to federal agents, trade secret theft, and other white collar criminal matters.

 Mike tried what is believed to be the very first computer hacking prosecution in the United States District Court for the Eastern District of North Carolina under 18 U.S.C. § 1030(a)(5)(A), the most serious violation possible under the federal Computer Fraud and Abuse Act.